sirigadipudi/sirigadipudi/about.md

 1) Keeping at It by Paul Volcker
                         2) Reporting by David Remnick (I am a big big fan of David Remnick and I think he is the smartest commentator there is in America)
                         3) Firefighting by Ben Bernanke
-                        4) House of Debt by Atif Milan and Amir Sufi other stuff:
+                        4) House of Debt by Atif Milan and Amir Sufi

+Other Stuff:
 I came across [this](http://www.robertburns.org/works/) website which has the collections of the works of the great Scottish poet Robert Burns.
 I am reading his works inspired by [this](http://www.robertburns.org/works/416.shtml) poem.
 Just read "The Importance of Being Earnest" by Oscar Wilde.
 It is hilarious.
 [Link](http://www.gutenberg.org/files/844/844-h/844-h.htm)